 Bellevue University dining services provides the campus community with a delicious variety of options, located in the Student Center.
-Dining service is open daily during weekdays.
+Dining service is available for lunch and dinner Monday through Thursday.
 Students can purchase a meal plan on their student account or pay cash or card per meal.
 For information regarding hours of operation, meal plans, and menus visit bellevue.edu/student-support/dining-services.